yousefelassal/quote-cron/README.md

 > Of course there is no formula for success except perhaps an unconditional acceptance of life and what it brings.

 > Be not afraid of greatness: some are born great, some achieve greatness, and some have greatness thrust upon them.

+> A fine quotation is a diamond on the finger of a man of wit, and a pebble in the hand of a fool.